atamburino/atamburino/README.md

 **`Developer/Creator)`**

 I'm a developer and creator building my version of the digital world one step at a time.
 All coding projects are made from the ground up or past work from previous roles.
-I'm currently working with Echelon Fitness, helping them rebuild their fitness mirror's android app(Reflect Touch)

    <p align="left">
       <!-- <a href="https://www.tiktok.com/@.andytam">